-The school acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.
+The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.

 13.0 Cared for children (Looked after children) and previously cared for children

 In GCPS we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
 We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual school.